 I. If the court denies an application to have a judgment of guilt set aside, the court shall state its reasons for the denial in writing and on the record.

 J. A victim has the right to be present and be heard at any proceeding in which the defendant has filed an application to have a judgment of guilt set aside pursuant to this section.
-If the victim has made a request for postconviction notice, the attorney for the state shall provide the victim with notice of the defendant's application, whether the person is eligible for a certificate of second chance and of the rights provided to the victim in this section.
+If the victim has made a request for postconviction notice, the attorney for the state shall provide the victim with notice of the defendant's application, of whether the person is eligible for a certificate of second chance and of the rights provided to the victim in this section.